owi92/opencast/docs/guides/admin/docs/workflowoperationhandlers/speechtotext-woh.md

 2. For conventionally used tags see the general page on [Subtitles](../configuration/subtitles.md).
 The `generator` and `generator-type` tags will be set automatically.
 For Whisper, iIf no `language-code` is set, the `lang` tag will be auto-generated.
+3. This has no effect if the transcription is run asynchronously.
+It only applies to attached in this operation.
 3. Vosk only: It has to match the name of the language model directory.
 See 'vosk-cli'.

 Requirements